avneetk3/NotesApp/ReadMe.md

-# Note Taker Starter Code: Modified starte code
+# Note Taker Starter Code: Modified starter code
 ## Description :
 This app is to take notes and save to the HTML pages